 Question 1: Does the project reflect the key issues and requirements of Gender Sensitive design and implementation as outlined in the Gender Policy?
 Explain how.

 Response: As per Gold Standard Gender Policy, para 13(i) “Foundational gender-sensitive requirement - This strengthens Gold Standard’s ‘do no harm’ approach and addresses safeguards to prevent or mitigate adverse impacts on women or men and girls and boys.
 Such action is mandatory for all projects seeking Gold Standard certification and includes compliance with the gender ‘do no harm’ safeguards, gender gap analysis and gender sensitive stakeholder consultations.”

 This project is gender-sensitive in design.
 All stakeholders, irrespective of the gender, were invited and given a chance to give their feedback during the stakeholder feedback round.
 All the CSR activities that are planned and implemented by the project developer takes into account the need of the local people, irrespective of their gender.
+Women employees of the site are given equal wages for the same value of work as that of of male employees.

 Question 2: Does the project align with existing country policies, strategies and best practices?
 Explain how.

 Response: A signatory to the Convention for the Elimination of Discrimination against Women and the UN Convention on the Rights of the Child, India has a number of progressive laws that support gender equality and ending discrimination and violence against women.
 The Government of India was represented at the 2013 session of the Commission on the Status of Women, where Member States committed to ending all forms of violence against women.
 They recognized that there is a need to address the economic and political underpinnings of violence; ensure access to justice; strengthen multi-sectoral approaches; and end harmful traditional practices that negatively impact women.
 Under the Sexual Harassment of Women at the Workplace (Prevention, Prohibition and Redressal) Act 2013, the Government of India has pledged to establish 100 One Stop Crisis Centres and the creation of a INR 1000 Crore Nirbhaya Fund to respond to Violence against Women and Girls.
 More recently, the Criminal Law (Amendment) Act of 2013 expands the scope of sexual and gender based crimes against women.